 Project Grants require 100% board support in the organization.
 Board support can be financial contributions, volunteer time or a combination of the two.

 Grant Cycle D (this application deadline has passed)

-Project timeline: July 2018 through June 2019
+Project timeline: July 3, 2023 through June 28, 2024:

 The objective of the Heritage Support Grants program is to advance the care of and access to history in Indiana, while increasing the capacity of organizations that carry out this work.

-**A history-focused project should interpret, present or otherwise disseminate historical narrative or information.
+**A history-focused project should interpret, present or otherwise disseminate a historical narrative or information.
 Structures and landscapes will only be considered if they are primarily used to facilitate historical interpretation or house significant historical collections.